noname0310/babylon-mmd/README.md

 The optimized custom formats, BPMX (BabylonPMX) and BVMD (BabylonVMD), handle most of the validation and conversion tasks required for loading at the conversion stage.

-As a result, using the BPMX/BVMD formats to load a scene can provide users with an incredibly fast loading experience.
+As a result, using the BPMX/BVMD formats to load a scene can provide users with an **incredibly fast loading experience**.

 Furthermore, it is also useful to use BPMX/BVMD formats when you want to protect the original motion files since they cannot be loaded in MMD.